 Auditors are not required to participate in class discussions or examinations, and do not receive credit.
-The fee is the same as for regular credit enrolment.
-Designation as an auditor must be made at the time of registration.
+The fee is the same as for regular credit enrollment.
+Designation as an auditor should be made at the time of registration, or, during the first two weeks of classes.
+Transfer to the status of an auditor after the first two weeks may be made only with the permission of the Director of Adult Education.